 Click to watch the JD Search Tutorial video & learn

 all about searching and browsing on Jamestowndistributors.com

 Prolonged exposure to water can permanently damage untreated wood.
-BoatLIFE Aquapoxy Wet Wood Epoxy is a two-part liquid epoxy that cures in the presence of water.
+BoatLIFE Aquapoxy is a two-part liquid epoxy that cures in the presence of water.
 It adds strength and stability to wood decks, and fills under buckled and warped planking, eliminating the need to replace planks.
 Use Aquapoxy to fill voids under decks, preventing accumulation of rot-causing water.

 Note: Kit includes Part A, Part B, Mixing cup, Mixing Stick and Syringe.

 The item was added to your wishlist.

 The item was added to your shop cart.